javaparser/javaparser/readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2667378.svg)](https://doi.org/10.5281/zenodo.2667378)

-This project contains a set of libraries implementing a Java 1.0 - Java 21 Parser with advanced analysis functionalities.
+This project contains a set of libraries implementing a Java 1.0 - Java 15 Parser with advanced analysis functionalities.
+This includes preview features to Java 13, with Java 14 preview features work-in-progress.

 Our main site is at [JavaParser.org](http://javaparser.org)